Carole Bayer Sager: Songwriting

-Visual Art
+Visual art

 Sager is an accomplished visual artist whose work includes large-scale photorealistic paintings.

 Personal life

 She married record-producer Andrew Sager in 1970, and they divorced in 1978.
 Bayer Sager was involved in a romantic relationship with composer Marvin Hamlisch in the late 1970s.
-On April 3, 1982, she married composer and pianist Burt Bacharach after over a year's co-habitation: in December 1985 the couple adopted an infant son, whom they named Cristopher Elton Bacharach.
+On April 3, 1982, she married composer and pianist Burt Bacharach after over a year's cohabitation.
+In December 1985 the couple adopted an infant son, whom they named Cristopher Elton Bacharach.
 Bacharach and Sager divorced in 1991.

 Since June 1996, Bayer Sager has been married to Robert Daly, former chairman of Warner Brothers and former chairman / CEO of the Los Angeles Dodgers baseball team, and currently chairman of the American Film Institute (AFI).
-Bayer Sager and her husband live in Los Angeles.
+They live in Los Angeles.

 In October 2016, Bayer Sager published her memoir, They're Playing Our Song: A Memoir (Simon & Schuster).
 She also narrated the audiobook version.